Information for those planning a trip to Hawaii in the year 2023 but concerned about cost.

 It appears that, like many other things in Hawaii, car rental rates in the islands are higher than those on the mainland.
 Staying in the heart of the tourist action in places like Honolulu and Waikiki means you can get by without a car: you can walk to the beaches, mini marts, and restaurants that cater to tourists, and you can rely on hotel concierges to book excursions to other parts of the island that include transportation.
 Some destinations on Oahu are accessible via bus, but the process can be lengthy.

-Since all of those little (or big) premiums only affect one traveler, it might make sense for a solo traveler to Hawaii to stay in one of the cities and avoid renting a car.
+Since all of those little (or big) premiums only affect one traveler, it may be more cost-effective for a solo traveler to stay in a city and avoid renting a car while in Hawaii.
 When traveling as a family or in a pair, you will save enough money elsewhere to more than cover the cost of renting a car.
 You'll also be able to visit serene and stunning locations that are off the beaten path for most visitors.
 Not only that, but a car is a necessity in many areas of Hawaii.

 Bring the young ones Bringing your own car seats can help you save money on your rental.
 Learn the top tips by clicking here.

-When it comes to renting a car in Hawaii (or anywhere else), we have a few go-to options.
+Getting a good rate on a rental car in Hawaii (or anywhere else) is easy if you use one of our go-to websites.
 The easiest option is always reliable old RentalCars.com.
 You can find the car you want quickly from a wide variety of providers of varying sizes, and book it with no deposit required.
 Almost any booking can be canceled, so we always check back a week or so before departure to see if we can find a better rate, and often end up doing just that.

 When searching for a rental car through Kayak, you'll be able to choose from a wide variety of providers, including both well-known names and some smaller businesses that may be a better value during the current rental car price crisis.
 To see what tickets cost on the dates you're interested in, click here.

 Discount Hawaii Car Rental is a great local rental service.
 They partner with every major car rental agency in Hawaii, and if there is ever an issue, you can reach out to their Hawaii-based support staff.
-That's a great option if you're flying in after the sun has set on the mainland.
+This is especially useful if you are arriving on the mainland late in the day.

 The cost of our rental car during our five-week vacation in Hawaii was the single highest expense we incurred.
-Though a minivan was necessary for a portion of our trip, doing so would have cost as much as renting two compact cars for the five weeks we were on the road alone and the additional week and a half we were with the grandparents.
+For the same price, we could have rented two compact cars for the five weeks of our trip and a minivan for the week and a half in the middle when we picked up some grandmas.

 Where can I find the most convenient gas station in Hawaii?
 Typically, people go to Costco.
 Honest to God, People The last time we filled up, gas was 70 cents cheaper at Costco than at nearby gas stations, on average.
 You'll be saving more than $10 per fill-up.
-However, as the Costco gas lines can be lengthy, it may be worthwhile to check the prices at Safeway and Sam's Club on your way by.
+It's worth checking out Safeway and Sam's Club on the way by to compare gas prices if you're waiting in a long line at Costco; they've been competing by lowering their prices.
 The best way I've found to compare gas prices in Hawaii is to visit the website for each Costco warehouse and expand the "Gas Station" section to see hours and the current price.
-(It is important to note that the Costco in Hawaii Kai does not sell gasoline, but all the others in the state do. )
+(It's important to keep in mind that the Costco in Hawaii Kai does not sell gas, but all the others in the state do.) )

 We're at a loss as to which island to visit.
 Check out all of Hawaii until you settle on the perfect destination for your family holiday.

 You can save money on a trip to Hawaii by purchasing a vacation package if you prefer to travel with minimal planning hassle.
-That's how my family and I visited Hawaii for the first time.
+For our first trip to Hawaii, we did just that.

 Make sure that the total cost of the package, including airfare, hotel, and activities, is less than the cost of booking these items separately.
 Ours was a Black Friday special booking, so we got a great deal.